19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 [25/96]

-### Sanction for prosecution
+### Consent of Public Prosecutor

 69\.
-No prosecution shall be commenced in respect of an offence under section 6, 62, 63, 65 or 66 except at the instance, or with the sanction, of the Public Prosecutor.
+No prosecution shall be commenced in respect of an offence under section 6, 62, 63, 65 or 66 except with the consent of the Public Prosecutor.

+[15/2010 wef 02/01/2011]

 [Income Tax 1992 Ed., s.
 99]